-Your MOT has expired and you’ve forgotten to renew it.
+Your MOT has expired, and you’ve forgotten to renew it.
 What now?

-Before you risk getting caught accidentally driving without an MOT and face serious penalties, read through this insightful guide and find out everything there is to know about the MOT test.
+Before you risk getting caught accidentally driving without MOT and face serious penalties, read through this insightful guide and find out everything there is to know about the MOT test.

 Let’s get started.